xasyhack/xasyhack.github.io/README.md

 **SAML 2.0 asseertion flow**
 ![SAML 2.0 Assertion flow](https://developer.okta.com/img/authorization/oauth-saml2-assertion-grant-flow.png)

+**Mitigation**
+-  OAuth service providers
+   - register a whitelist of valid redirect_uris
+   - Enforce use of the state parameter
+   - verify that the access token was issued to the same client_id that is making the request
+-  OAuth client applications
+   - Use the state parameter
+   - Send a redirect_uri parameter to both /authorization and /token endpoint
+   - for openID connect id_token, validate JWS, JWE
+   - careful with authorization codes - they may be leaked via Referer headers

 ### OAuth Authentication Lab
 - **Authentication bypass via OAuth implicit flow**
   - an attacker to log in to other users' accounts without knowing their password